-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Sensipar medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Sensipar medication with our help.Get Started Now

 NiceRx works with your healthcare provider to help you access affordable medications directly from U.S. pharmaceutical companies.

 Get started by filling out the online enrollment application to find out if you are eligible for assistance.

 NiceRx verifies your eligibility for medication assistance and notifies you if you are pre-qualified.
 The pharmaceutical company provides your medication for free, and you only pay our service fee.

 We will request documents to be submitted by you and your healthcare provider that are required by the pharmaceutical company to complete your enrollment.

 Once approved, the pharmaceutical company typically ships a 90-day supply of medication to your home or healthcare provider’s address.
 Final acceptance is determined by the pharmaceutical company.